-- · Be a U.S. citizen, national, or permanent resident; - Have accepted or are currently in a tenure track Assistant Professor level faculty position or equivalent research appointment, and have been in the position no more than three full-time-equivalent years; - Have not received salary support as a Principal Investigator or co-Principal Investigator on a new federal research grant since starting the tenure track position.
-Pending proposals are not disqualifying; only grants that have been officially awarded. - · Present a project plan that falls within the purview of NSF's Division of Ocean Sciences; and - Not have submitted the same project to another NSF program.
+- Be a U.S. citizen, national, or permanent resident (i.e., have a green card); - Have accepted or are currently in a tenure track Assistant Professor level faculty position or equivalent research appointment, and have been in the position no more than three full-time-equivalent years; - Have not received salary support as a Principal Investigator or co-Principal Investigator on a new federal research grant since starting the tenure track position.
+Pending proposals are not disqualifying; only grants that have been officially awarded. - Present a project plan that falls within the purview of NSF's Division of Ocean Sciences oceanographic research priorities; and - Not have submitted concurrently the same project to another NSF program.